NelakaWith/faq-chatbot/backend/README.md

 ## Scripts

-Common scripts in `dev/backend/package.json` (subject to change):
+Common scripts in `backend/package.json` (subject to change):

 - `dev` — start with `nodemon` for development
 - `start` — production start (node server)
 - `lint` — run linters (if configured)

-Run scripts from the `dev/backend` directory, or from the repo root using workspace-aware tooling.
+Run scripts from the `backend` directory, or from the repo root using workspace-aware tooling.

 ## Logging & Debugging